 - Soft, clean cloth

 Be sure you’re cleaning your leather bag with clean hands.
 Leather bags are susceptible to absorbing grease and oil.

-Do a quick cleaning every other day, briskly sweeping your leather bag with a soft, dry, or slightly damp cloth.
+Do a quick cleaning every other day, briskly sweeping your leather messenger bag, briefcase or backpack with a soft, dry, or slightly damp cloth.
 (Do not use too much water; leather takes time to dry.)

 Once or twice a year, do a more thorough cleaning to remove dirt buildup.
 Wipe down your leather bag with a cleaner made specifically for leather.
 Apply in a circular motion, and wipe off with a slightly damp cloth to avoid clogging the pores of the leather.

 Leather conditioner is like moisturizer for your leather bag.
 Without it, the leather will dry out over time.

 To prevent flaking and wrinkling, apply leather conditioner to a soft cloth and gently rub over entire bag.

 Depending on the dryness or humidity in your climate, apply conditioner at least twice a year, up to once a month or so, to keep your leather bag soft and supple.